All About Whittier, Alaska

 Whittier Museum Association

 Over 25 exhibits, displayed in a 1200 square foot space donated by the Shen family, tell Whittier’s history story.
 Learn more about Whittier’s history by visiting the Prince William Sound Gateway Museum located in the Anchor Inn on Whittier Street.
-A small admission is requested upon entry.
+A small admission fee is requested upon entry.

-Housing and Population
+Housing & Population

-Alaska Marine Highway
+Alaska Marine Highway System

-Serving coastal communities throughout Alaska, the Alaska Marine Highway System is our State ferry system connecting Whittier to Cordova, Valdez and the communities of Southeast Alaska down to Bellingham, Washington.
-Schedules and details vary annually so it is best to check their website often if traveling by ferry.
+Serving coastal communities throughout Alaska, the Alaska Marine Highway System is our State ferry system connecting Whittier to Cordova, Valdez, and the communities of Southeast Alaska down to Bellingham, Washington.
+Schedules and details vary annually, so it is best to check their website often if traveling by ferry.

 Greater Whittier Chamber of Commerce